-Step 1: Find the Puncture or Cut
+Step 1 - Find the Puncture or Cut

 Examine the tire to find the hole or embedded object.
 Spray the surface with the detergent solution, and watch for bubbles to spot the puncture location.
 Mark the spot with a masking tape strip stretching over to the inner sidewall, and draw an arrow pointing to the hole.
 This way, you can easily find the hole when it comes time to attach the patch.

-Step 2: Deflate the Tire
+Step 2 - Deflate the Tire

-Step 3: Separate the Tire from the Wheel Rim
+Step 3 - Separate the Tire from the Wheel Rim

-Step 4: Remove the Foreign Object
+Step 4 - Remove the Foreign Object

-Step 5: Prepare the Hole for Patching
+Step 5 - Prepare the Hole for Patching

-Step 6: Affix the Plug and Patch
+Step 6 - Affix the Plug and Patch

-Step 7: Secure the Patch
+Step 7 - Secure the Patch

-Step 8: Remount and Reinflate the Tire
+Step 8 - Remount and Reinflate the Tire